Lily-Brown/fareharbor-crm/README.md

 ## Synopsis

-Creating a CRM for FareHarbor
+Creating a CRM Template

 ## Deployment

-See this project live: [CHANGE THIS](CHANGE THIS)
+See this project live: [CRM on Heroku](https://calm-beyond-47766.herokuapp.com)

 ## Technologies

 - Ruby on Rails
 - Javascript
 - JQuery
-- ???
+- Bootstrap

 ## Installation